Updates

 What Other Reviews Skip

 1. Your projects disappear when your subscription ends — even credits you already paid for.
-This is confirmed in Opus Clip’s own help documentation and absent from every Opus Clip review I read before writing this one.
+Confirmed in Opus Clip’s own help documentation.
 When a subscription lapses or cancels, the projects in your dashboard become inaccessible.
 Three days later, they’re gone.
 Top-up credits you purchased separately go with them.

-G2 reports from 2026 add a specific dimension that doesn’t appear anywhere else: users being charged subscription renewals while still holding thousands of unused credits from the previous billing cycle, with no way to use them before renewal kicks in.
-One verified G2 reviewer described being charged renewal with nearly 2,000 credits still in the account, with no option to use what was already paid for — and described it as the platform prioritizing time over usage.
+G2 reports from 2026 add a specific dimension: users being charged subscription renewals while still holding thousands of unused credits from the previous billing cycle, with no way to use them before renewal kicks in.
+One verified G2 reviewer described being charged renewal with nearly 2,000 credits still in the account.
 That’s not a bug.
 That’s the business model.
-The practical rule is absolute: download every clip you want to keep while your subscription is active.
-Every month.
-Before you let it lapse for any reason.

-Download everything before your Opus Clip subscription ends — no exceptions
+Download everything before your subscription ends — no exceptions

 Confirmed directly in Opus Clip’s own documentation: “After 3 days, your projects won’t be accessible anymore.”
 This includes separately purchased rollover credits.
-There’s no grace period, no archive download option, and no documented exception.
-Download your entire library monthly as a matter of routine, not when you remember to.
+No grace period, no archive option.
+Download your entire library monthly as a matter of routine.
+Treat it the same way you’d back up a cloud drive before cancelling the service.

 2. Processing failures charge credits — and the failure rate increased in early 2026.
-Multiple 2026 Trustpilot reports document the pattern specifically.
-Justin Bennet (1-star, February 2026) described videos that hung for hours, never finished processing, and consumed the credits anyway.
-Kyle Hislop (1-star, March 2026) noted the same video formats that had processed successfully for over a year started failing repeatedly.
-The failure rate appears to have risen with recent infrastructure changes.
-Budget a credit buffer into your monthly estimate and don’t schedule your entire month’s allocation on a single processing session.
+Justin Bennet (1-star Trustpilot, February 2026) described videos that hung for hours, never finished processing, and consumed the credits anyway.
+Kyle Hislop (1-star Trustpilot, March 2026) noted the same video formats that had processed successfully for over a year started failing repeatedly.
+Budget a credit buffer into your monthly estimate.

-4. Opus Clip’s 4.0/5 Trustpilot rating only means something when you see it next to the competition.
-Most Opus Clip reviews don’t mention the score, probably because they’re not comparing it against the same metric for other tools.
-In context: Pika Labs sits at 1.6 stars.
-InVideo AI at 2.9 stars.
-Opus Clip at 4.0 stars across 302 reviews with 22% one-star.
-The one-star complaints are real — processing failures, credit disputes, the project expiry trap — but they represent a meaningfully smaller proportion of the user base than at the other platforms in this series.
-The 4.0 score doesn’t mean the problems don’t exist.
-It means the platform works well enough for most users to recommend it.
-Pika and InVideo can’t say that.
+4. Opus Clip’s 4.0/5 Trustpilot rating only means something next to the competition.
+Pika Labs: 1.6 stars.
+InVideo AI: 2.9 stars.
+Opus Clip: 4.0 stars across 333 reviews (April 2026) with 22% one-star.
+The one-star complaints are real — but they represent a meaningfully smaller proportion of the user base than at the other platforms in this series.

 Follow the Money